primer/view_components/docs/content/statuses.md

 ## Criteria for changing component status

+### Promote from internal application to alpha

+We recommend building new Primer ViewComponents in the application that needs them, upstreaming them when:

+- The Design Systems team has approved the component for inclusion in Primer.
+- The CSS for the component has been added in a release of Primer CSS.
+- The component is used in production, using all proposed APIs and their permutations.
+- The component is compatible with [System arguments](/system-arguments) as appropriate.
+- The API is consistent with existing components.
+-
 ### Promote from alpha to beta

 - The component does not use any deprecated `view_component` framework features, such as Slots v1.